cr0hn/dockerscan/README.rst

 - Image

     - Analyze: Looking for sensitive information in a Docker image.

+        - Looking for passwords in environment vars.
+        - Try to find any URL / IP in the environment vars.
+        - Try to deduce the user using internally to run the software.
+This is not trivial.
+If the entry point is a .sh file.
+Read the file and try to find call to sudo-like: “sudo”, “gosu”, “sh -u”… And report the user found.

     - Extract: extract a docker image
     - info: Get a image meta information
     - modify: